-Always use water which has been treated with a water conditioner when doing water changes.
+Always use water that has been treated with a water conditioner when doing water changes.
 Chlorine and chloramine can burn the membranes of the gills and labyrinth organs.
 This will decrease the capacity of your Betta fish to breathe.

 Scratching Against Items

-Flicking, flashing and scratching behavior could be caused by irritation of the skin by high ammonia levels in the water, extremes of pH or residual chlorine in the water because of ineffective or neglecting water conditioning.
+Flicking, flashing, and scratching behavior could be caused by irritation of the skin by high ammonia levels in the water, extremes of pH, or residual chlorine in the water because of ineffective or neglecting water conditioning.

 This is a sign that your Betta fish is trying to relieve irritation and dislodge foreign objects from its skin.
 Parasitic infection usually triggers this.
 Treat with medications from your local fish store.
 However, if these do not resolve after a recommended course of treatment, then professional help is necessary.

 Diseases that do not respond to treatment are best handled by a trained veterinarian who specializes in fish.
 The vet will treat your Betta with corresponding medication in a quarantine tank.